FamTheMystery/cosycalendar/README.md

 ```sh
 node server.js
 ```
-Then open your browser and go to `http://localhost:3000` (or the port specified in your server).
+Then open your browser or tablet and go to `http://localhost:3000` (or the port specified in your server).

 ## Folder Structure
 - `public/` - Main frontend files